thoughtbot/paperclip/README.md

 <%= file_field_tag "avatars[]", type: :file , multiple: 'true'%>
 ```

-Now in the create action in GalleryController, you can use create on each pictures.
+Now in the create action in GalleryController, you can use create method on each pictures.
 ```ruby
 def create
   @gallery = Gallery.new(gallery_params)